se-for-sci/se-for-sci.github.io/content/week3/oodesign.md

 ### Separation of concerns

-Classes allow you to organize code so that each each class address a specific concern.
+Classes allow you to organize code so that each each class addresses a specific concern.

-Some languages (Ruby) support partial classes, which can load portions based on what you are interested in doing.
-Python and C++ do not, however.
-Type dispatch (C++, Julia) can be used to help with this, as well.
-For Python, see mixins below, which are not quite the same (Ruby has both partial classes and mixins but not multiple inheritance), but can help.
+Some languages (Ruby) support partial classes, which can load portions based on what you are interested in doing, but Python and C++ do not.
+Type dispatch (C++, Julia) can be used as an alternative.
+Python has mixins, covered below, which are not quite the same as partial classes, but prvode similar benefits Ruby has both partial classes and mixins but not multiple inheritance.

 ### eDSLs